JohanDevl/Export_Trakt_4_Letterboxd/README.md

       - CRON_SCHEDULE=0 3 * * * # Run daily at 3:00 AM
       - EXPORT_OPTION=normal # Use the normal export option
 ```

+The tagging strategy ensures that:

+- `latest` always points to the most recent stable build (main branch)
+- `develop` always points to the most recent development build (dev branch)
+- Specific versions are available for production stability
+- You can also use major or minor version tags (e.g., `v1` or `v1.0`)

 ## Authors